 Most of the grey phones in Nepal enter via open borders in the South.
-Such phones evade customs and get cheaper to Nepali consumers.
-Meanwhile, Nepalese abroad bring phones in gifts for their family and friends in Nepal.
+Such phones evade customs and get cheaper for Nepali consumers.
+Meanwhile, Nepalese abroad bring phones as gifts for their family and friends in Nepal.
 These phones enter Nepal without registration.
 Although the government was to implement MDMS since Jestha, COVID-19 had forced its delay.
 Anyway, there is an added seriousness and hard work put into it by the government this time around.

 Benefits Of MDMS

 MDMS is all-encompassing software that will upgrade Nepali’s smartphone regulation up a notch.
-Bringing smartphones within this system will have benefits to all parties.
+Bringing smartphones within this system will have benefits for all parties.
 The government will collect revenues on all the phones entering Nepal.
 NTA will have details of all the phones operating on all mobile networks.
 The users meanwhile, will also have several advantages.

 NTA Asst.
 Spokesman Achyutananda Mishra has said MDMS will significantly discourage mobile phone thefts.
 Presently, if an unregistered phone is stolen or lost, NTA cannot help owners retrieve them because of the lack of IMEI in its directory.
 But the mandatory phone registration means any missing phones can be tracked for their locations.
 This will keep everybody alert in ‘cases’.
-Therefore MDMS is not only beneficial to the government but also to the users too.
+Therefore, MDMS is not only beneficial to the government but also to the users too.

-Also check: Renew Your Vehicle From Nagarik App
+Also check: Renew Your Vehicle from Nagarik App

-Why Nepalese Buy Grey Phones?
+Why do Nepalese Buy Grey Phones?

-Mostly, in border areas with India, retailers or third-party sellers sneak across with smartphones skipping the customs.
+Mostly, in border areas with India, retailers or third-party sellers sneak across with smartphones skipping customs.
 When they reach Nepali stores, the retailers can offer them at lower prices compared to official phones with heavy taxes on them.
 If consumers find phones with similar features at diverging price ranges, they are likely to choose the cheaper ones.
 Then there are those phones Nepali abroad bring to Nepal via flights.
 Those phones also escape registrations and freely operate on the Nepali network unregulated.

 The objective of MDMS goes beyond merely airbrushing the so-called grey phones.
 The proposed plan is the Nepali government’s broader initiative to manage, monitor, and regulate mobile phones in Nepal.
-This will not only lessen the marginalized unregistered phones but will save government revenues, help in anti-theft activities.
+This will not only lessen the marginalized unregistered phones but will save government revenues, and help in anti-theft activities.
 Customarily, phone exporters receive their Type Approval Certificate from NTA for a particular brand and model of the device.
 This follows the registration of their IMEI by the NTA before they enter Nepal.
 But the grey phones do not follow these protocols.
 Retailers sneak around and import a large number of phones from India and sell them to Nepali customers.

 How To Register Your Phone’s IMEI in NTA’s MDMS?

 As a state, currently, unregistered phones should not worry about NTA blacklisting their devices.
-But it is also a must that they should register their phones.
+But it is also a must that they register their phones.
 First, confirm whether your device is already registered at NTA by going to this link.